 Menstrual problems are common in adolescence with many suffering from unpredictable, prolonged or heavy bleeding soon after menarche.
 Adolescents frequently have irregular and/or painful periods, but occasionally experience unpredictable, prolonged or excessive bleeding that may present as a medical emergency (11).
 Anovulation is likely to be the most common reason for HMB in this age group (12) but other causes, such as an underlying bleeding disorder, are essential to exclude.

 In the reproductive years, AUB and its subgroup HMB affects about 14-25% of women and impacts significantly on physical, social, emotional and psychological aspects of the quality of life (13).
 Two national audits in England and Wales (14, 15) reported that, at one year post referral, only a third of women (including those who underwent surgery) were ‘satisfied’ (or better) at the prospect of current menstrual symptoms continuing for the next 5 years.
 A postal survey of 4610 women (aged 25–44 years) in Scotland found that 30–35% of women reported “menorrhagia”, and one-fifth of these women felt that their periods were a problem.
 Reporting period problems was directly proportional to the incidence of dysmenorrhoea and heaviness of the flow (16).
 The management of AUB in this group of women, many of whom wish to retain fertility, often poses a challenge, as current effective treatments for AUB often render the patient infertile.
 Specific considerations therefore have to be made in this group to balance the woman’s desire for fertility against the need for symptomatic treatment of AUB.

-Ovarian activity declines during the climacteric.
-Initially, ovulation fails, no corpus luteum forms, and no progesterone is secreted by the ovary.
-Premenopausal menstrual cycles are shortened, often anovulatory and irregular.
-The irregular pattern of bleeding may be exacerbated by ‘Luteal Out of Phase Events’ (LOOP), where the mid-cycle estradiol peak is followed by a second or even third peak that is yet higher.
-The last estradiol peak and subsequent rise progesterone after flow starts in the following cycle, determines the presence of menstrual symptoms.
+During the premenopausal phase, the menstrual cycles are shortened, often anovulatory and irregular.
+The irregular pattern of bleeding may be exacerbated by ‘Luteal Out of Phase Events’ (LOOP), where the mid-cycle oestradiol peak is followed by a second or even third peak that is yet higher.
+The last oestradiol peak and subsequent rise progesterone after flow starts in the following cycle, determines the presence of menstrual symptoms.
 Hale estimated that a third of cycles during the menopausal transition have LOOP characteristics (17).
-The increased frequency of anovulatory cycles, and consequent exposure of the endometrium to unopposed estrogen, increases the risk of endometrial hyperplasia and endometrial carcinoma in peri-menopausal and post-menopausal women with AUB.
+The increased frequency of anovulatory cycles, and consequent exposure of the endometrium to unopposed oestrogen, increases the risk of endometrial hyperplasia and endometrial carcinoma in peri-menopausal and post-menopausal women with AUB.

 Whilst the management of AUB should be disease-specific and address underlying pathology, individualising treatment strategies and management of patient expectations are crucial for a successful outcome.
 In the sections below, we examine the clinical approach to patients with AUB and review the evidence-based medical and surgical treatment options.